great-expectations/great_expectations/docs/contributing/contributing_package.md

 You'll want to capture any dependencies in your `requirements.txt`, validate your code in `tests`, detail your package's capabilities in `README.md`, and update any relevant publishing details in `setup.py`.

+If you'd like to update your package's metadata or assign code owners/domain experts, please follow the instructions in `package_info.yml`.

 As you iterate on your work, you can check your progress using: